airshipit/docs/doc/source/airship2/layering.rst

 ``kustomization.yaml`` referencing an external Kustomization.
-Additionally, Airship layers may refer to layers in other code repositories, and Airship will ensure all required projects are present and in expected locations relative to a site defintion.
+Additionally, Airship layers may refer to layers in other code repositories, and Airship will ensure all required projects are present and in expected locations relative to a site definition.
 This allows for operator-specific (upstream or downstream) repositories to inherit and reuse the bulk of declarative intent from common, upstream sources; e.g. the Airship Treasuremap_ project.
 By convention, Airship manifests can be found in a project's